cedar-policy/rfcs/text/0027-record-as-map.md

     resource.timeboxes[principal.name].end < context.now
 }
 ```
-This approach adds just the above policy to the store at the outset, for all users and lists.
+This approach adds just the above policy to the store at the outset, and it applies to all users and lists.
 The application manages timebox ranges -- adding and updating them in the relevant `List` entity -- the same as it was doing in the old approach.

 ## Detailed design